Physician Assistant Studies

 Goal #1: To provide opportunities for an innovative and stimulating course of study through an integrative set of educational experiences in the didactic year that prepare students for the clinical phase of their education.

-RATIONALE: Physician assistant students participate in a challenging and integrated curriculum throughout the didactic year to ensure success throughout the clinical year.
+Rationale: Physician assistant students participate in a challenging and integrated curriculum throughout the didactic year to ensure success throughout the clinical year.
 The didactic curriculum must be of sufficient depth and breadth and meet the expectations of instructional faculty used as clinical preceptors.

 a.
 Complete History and Physical Examination - At the end of the History and Physical Examination course series, all students are required to complete a capstone project that requires the integration of information from all three courses (PHYA 403 History and Physical Examination I, PHYA 412 History and Physical Examination II and PHYA 421 History and Physical Examination III) This complete history and physical examination reflects what students are required to do throughout the clinical phase of the program.